dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

 If you're new to dbt and dbt Cloud, we recommend you and your software developers try our [Getting Started Quickstarts](/guides) after reading [What is dbt?](/docs/introduction).
 The documentation will help you familiarize yourself with how our users interact with dbt.
 By going through this, you will also create a sample dbt project to test your integration.

-If you require a partner dbt Cloud account to test on, we can upgrade an existing account or a trial account. **This account may only be used for development, training, and demonstration purposes.** Please speak to your partner manager if you're interested and provide the account id (provided in the URL).
-Our partner account has all of the enterprise level functionality and can be provided with a signed partnerships agreement.
+If you require a partner dbt Cloud account to test on, we can upgrade an existing account or a trial account.
+This account may only be used for development, training, and demonstration purposes.
+Please contact your partner manager if you're interested and provide the account ID (provided in the URL).
+Our partner account includes all of the enterprise level functionality and can be provided with a signed partnerships agreement.

 ## Integration points